fairandsmart/right-consent/_usecase1/05-UC1-Step5.md

 position: left
 ---

-Using the consent record history, I will be able to retrieve the users whose consent has expired in order to start a consent renewal campaign.
-This will create a privileged link with my end-users around the confidentiality of data and its use by promoting my strategy of transparency in the digital economy.
+Using the consent record history, I will be able to retrieve the users whose consent has expired in order to start a **consent renewal campaign**.
+This will create a privileged link with my end-users around the confidentiality of data and its use by promoting my **strategy of transparency** in the digital economy.